4 years full-time (plus optional placement year)

 All of our modules have Virtual Learning Environment (VLE) websites where all crucial materials—reading lists, handouts, discussion boards—are always accessible.
 Most first-year modules provide additional self-study practice exercises on the VLE.

-We have our own departmental e-Lab, accessible 24 hours a day, for the teaching and study time of our students.
-Here you will have access to a variety of resources, including specialist linguistics software, corpora of different varieties, and online language-learning materials.
+We have our own departmental e-Lab, for the teaching and study time of our students.
+Here you will have access to a variety of resources, including specialist linguistics software and online language-learning materials.
 Several undergraduate modules are taught in this laboratory and you'll receive training in using these resources.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.